i0Ek3/checkcheckcheck/README.md

 # checkcheckcheck

-Check, check, check, get your information automatically.
+Check, check, check, get your own information automatically.

 ## [Here is new!](./news.md)

+## TODO

+- [ ] refactor files
+- [ ] fetch the realtime message, like price on JD etc.
+- [ ] apply Action to other repos

 ## Credit